Jackscalibur/Jackscalibur/README.md

 I'm interested in the intersection between cyber security and software engineering.

-I enjoy writing security tools that aid me in my job as a security engineer.
+I enjoy writing software in all forms, from binary analysis tools to web applications.

 Right now, I'm spending a lot of time learning **Rust**.
 It's pretty cool.